HomeFeaturesCybersecurity Explained: Protecting Yourself in the Digital Age

 • Use strong passwords and enable multi-factor authentication (MFA).

-• Install security software and keep it updated.ย (Antivirus, anti-malware)
+• Install and keep security software up to date.
+(Antivirus, anti-malware)

 • Be cautious about what information you share online.